sunfounder/arduino_starter_kit/docs/source/21_siren.rst

         delay(500);
     }

-4. At this point, you can upload the code to the R3 board, and you will hear the buzzer repeating three different tones.
+4. At this point, you can upload the code to the Arduino Uno R3, and you will hear the buzzer repeating three different tones.

 5. To achieve a smoother pitch increase, we should set shorter intervals for ``frequency``, such as an interval of 10, starting from 100, 110, 120...up to 1000.
 We can write the following code.